Samir-Kesare/OpsTree-Documentation-/Application_CI/Implementation/AMI/Shared_Library/README.md

 # Conclusion

-In conclusion, the shared library for Slack notification simplifies the process of integrating Slack notifications into applications by providing common functions for sending messages to Slack channels.
-By using this library, developers can save time and effort by avoiding the need to write notification code from scratch for each project.
-The library promotes code reuse, enhances consistency, and improves the overall development workflow when incorporating Slack notifications into various applications.
+In conclusion, this documentation has provided you with a comprehensive guide on setting up an Amazon Machine Image (AMI) using a shared library.
+By following the steps outlined in this guide, you can effectively leverage shared libraries to streamline the process of creating and managing AMIs on the Amazon Web Services (AWS) platform.Utilizing shared libraries offers numerous benefits, including code reuse, improved maintainability, and enhanced consistency across your infrastructure.

 ***